ph-wheels/RF_Meter/README.md

 or via a barrel jack socket to deliver power via on-board regulator (3V3) to the MCU and LCD screen.

-The ADC board consist of 2 SMA connectors and a flatcable connection to the control board, and optionally a connection to a 2 pin Amphenol connector, simular to the Boonton instruments.
+The ADC board consist of 2 SMA and a flatcable connection to the control board, optionally a connection to a 2 pin Amphenol connector, simular to the Boonton instruments.
 This board holds 3 main area's being 3x input circuit, multiplexer with the ADC chip and the voltages / reference sources with some control to switch attenuator and optional panel leds.
-The input circuits for channels A/B are terminated with 50 Ohm followed by detector circuit and attenuator, which is used to obtain a +23dBm range, into a differential low noise x1 amplifier, channel C (with it's components populated) only has the differential load resistors, attenuator and differential low noise x1 amplifier and is therefore not be a 50 Ohm input source.
+The input circuits for channels A/B are terminated with 50 Ohm followed by detector circuit and attenuator, which is used to obtain a +23dBm range, into a differential low noise x1 amplifier, channel C (with it's components populated) only has the differential 5M6 resistors, the attenuator and differential low noise x1 amplifier and is therefore not be a 50 Ohm input source.